Epoxy Resin Pour tips for Successful Epoxy Pours

 Work quickly once you’ve mixed part A and part B of the epoxy resin;

-• Once part A and part B have been mixed you have a limited amount of time before the epoxy hardens.
+• Once part A and part B have been mixed you have a limited amount of time before the epoxy hardens and the resin cures.
 Don’t rush yourself but work diligently.
 You can see in the video below where I did not work fast enough.
 The time between mixing part A and B and the epoxy hardening was about 20 minutes.

 Use a solid base beneath the medium you are going to pour epoxy over;